Reiegn/phide-reconstruction/README.md

 Run the main reconstruction script: python code/Reconstruction.py Generate histograms from the processed data: python code/Histograms.py

-(Visualizations and final analysis are included in thesis.pdf.)
+(Visualizations and final analysis are included in thesis pdf.)